LairdCP/BLE_Gateway_Firmware/docs/readme_aws.md

 ![Pinnacle 100 data](images/pinnacle_100_data.png)
 _Pinnacle 100 data_

-If a BL654 sensor is discovered, the Pinnacle device connects and reports sensor data every 60 seconds.
+If a BL654 sensor or ESS demo sensor is discovered, the module connects and reports sensor data every 60 seconds.
 The graph only displays live data that is logged while viewing the webpage.
 If the user leaves the web page and returns, the graph starts over with the most recent data that was received when returning to the page.

 ### BT510 Sensor Data